MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CloudCommunications/New-MgCommunicationCall.md

     - `[LastModifiedDateTime <DateTime?>]`: The state modified time in UTC.
     - `[State <String>]`: callTranscriptionState

-CALLOPTIONS `<IMicrosoftGraphCallOptions>`: callOptions
+CALLOPTIONS <IMicrosoftGraphCallOptions>: callOptions
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[HideBotAfterEscalation <Boolean?>]`:

-CALLROUTES <IMicrosoftGraphCallRoute\[]>: The routing information on how the call was retargeted.
+CALLROUTES <IMicrosoftGraphCallRoute[]>: The routing information on how the call was retargeted.
 Read-only.
   - `[Final <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+      - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
       - `[Id <String>]`: Unique identifier for the identity.
     - `[Device <IMicrosoftGraphIdentity>]`: identity
     - `[User <IMicrosoftGraphIdentity>]`: identity
   - `[Original <IMicrosoftGraphIdentitySet>]`: identitySet
   - `[RoutingType <String>]`: routingType

-CHATINFO `<IMicrosoftGraphChatInfo>`: chatInfo
+CHATINFO <IMicrosoftGraphChatInfo>: chatInfo
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[MessageId <String>]`: The unique identifier for a message in a Microsoft Teams channel.
   - `[ReplyChainMessageId <String>]`: The ID of the reply message.
   - `[ThreadId <String>]`: The unique identifier for a thread in Microsoft Teams.

-INCOMINGCONTEXT `<IMicrosoftGraphIncomingContext>`: incomingContext
+INCOMINGCONTEXT <IMicrosoftGraphIncomingContext>: incomingContext
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[ObservedParticipantId <String>]`: The id of the participant that is under observation.
 Read-only.
   - `[OnBehalfOf <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+      - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
       - `[Id <String>]`: Unique identifier for the identity.
     - `[Device <IMicrosoftGraphIdentity>]`: identity
     - `[User <IMicrosoftGraphIdentity>]`: identity
   - `[SourceParticipantId <String>]`: The id of the participant that triggered the incoming call.
 Read-only.
   - `[Transferor <IMicrosoftGraphIdentitySet>]`: identitySet

-MEDIASTATE `<IMicrosoftGraphCallMediaState>`: callMediaState
+MEDIASTATE <IMicrosoftGraphCallMediaState>: callMediaState
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Audio <String>]`: mediaState

-OPERATIONS <IMicrosoftGraphCommsOperation\[]>: .
+OPERATIONS <IMicrosoftGraphCommsOperation[]>: .
   - `[Id <String>]`:
   - `[ClientContext <String>]`: Unique Client Context string.
 Max limit is 256 chars.
   - `[ResultInfo <IMicrosoftGraphResultInfo>]`: resultInfo